JuliaLang/julia/doc/src/devdocs/offset-arrays.md

 for such patterns is to use `similar(storagetype, shape)`.  `storagetype` indicates the kind of underlying "conventional" behavior you'd like, e.g., `Array{Int}` or `BitArray` or even `dims->zeros(Float32, dims)` (which would allocate an all-zeros array). `shape` is a tuple of [`Integer`](@ref) or `AbstractUnitRange` values, specifying the indices that you want the result to use.
+Note that a convenient way of producing an all-zeros array that matches the indices of A is simply `zeros(A)`.

 Let's walk through a couple of explicit examples.
 First, if `A` has conventional indices, then `similar(Array{Int}, indices(A))` would end up calling `Array{Int}(size(A))`, and thus return